nelsopet/lecospec/README.md

 ### Preparing Spectral Libraries

+Spectral Libraries can be complied from:
+1. Portable spectrometers
+2. Digitizing pexels of known classes in your image

+#### Preparing Spectral Libraries using PSR
-Spectral libraries can be compiled form portable spectrometers.
-The one used here was a (Spectral Evolution PSR+) which covers the full spectrum (350-2500 nm).
-Note that the spectrtal range of the field spec exceeds the spectral range of the imaging sensor.
-Hence resampling these bandpasses to match the sensor bandpasses is essential.
+The one used here was a (Spectral Evolution PSR+) which covers the full spectrum (350-2500 nm) and have 1nm wide bands.
+Note that the spectrtal range and width of the field spec exceeds that of the imaging sensor (400nm - 1000nm, 2nm wide bands).
+Hence, resampling these bandpasses to match the sensor bandpasses is essential.

-Lets take a look at our spectral library unprocessed (user would have already done some data munging)
+Lets take a look at our spectral library before we resample the bands to match our sensor (user would have already done some data munging)
 ```
 SpectralLibrary<- read.csv ("/data/SpectralLibrary_raw.csv")
 str(SpectralLibrary)